 The accelerated bachelor’s to master’s program in bioinformatics permits selected students majoring in bioinformatics to earn the Bachelor of Science and master’s degrees in a minimum of five years by taking certain graduate-level courses during the senior year of their undergraduate program.
 The program is restricted to students with strong credentials and a clear interest in a career in the field of bioinformatics.

 Admission requirements and procedures

-In order to be admitted formally into the program through the regular admissions process, a student must be a VCU bioinformatics major, must have completed 90 semester credit hours with an overall GPA of at least 3.0, including a substantial amount of collateral and core course work within the major and evidence of strong academic achievement.
+In order to be admitted formally into the program through the regular admissions process, a student must be a VCU bioinformatics major, must have completed 90 semester credit hours with a minimum overall GPA of 3.0, including a substantial amount of collateral and core course work within the major and evidence of strong academic achievement.
 An application must be submitted to the Graduate School.

 Following acceptance into the accelerated program, students must continue to meet the requirements stated above throughout the senior year, as well as the graduate student standards of performance specified in this Bulletin in order to be awarded formal acceptance into the graduate program, which typically takes place just prior to the fall semester of the fifth year.